 So, can dogs eat graham crackers?

 Graham crackers are usually made up of ingredients like whole wheat, sugar, baking soda salt, butter, cinnamon etc. Most of these ingredients are not advised for dogs to consume.
 A little bit now and then won’t hurt.
 But, damage can be done to the dogs body over the long run if it is fed with these crackers on a regular basis.

 The problem with this cracker is that it is very high in carbohydrates.
 Each cracker contains about 20g of carbohydrate and about 130 milligrams of sodium.
 Too much carbohydrate can cause obesity in a dog and obesity is a common root cause that builds other diseases in the body with time.
 It is also packed with sugar and butter which is a big no for dogs.
 It is not an instant poison but it can cause cholesterol and high blood pressure problems.

-Too much of it can also give the dog dental problems.
-They contains refined wheat which is not good for a dog’s digestion.
+Too many graham crackers can also give your dog dental problems.
+They contain refined wheat which is not good for a dog’s digestion.
 Also, some dogs suffer from wheat allergies.
 If you notice unusual itchy rashes or your dog suffering from diarrhea, the dog could be allergic.
 That’s why we always recommend giving your dog small amounts of any food to start with.
 These crackers also have no significant source of vitamins or minerals making it pretty pointless feeding it to a good for meals.

 Dogs can be given Graham’s crackers in small pieces to use as treats and helping in teaching a teaching discipline.
 It is even better if it is made at home with ingredients that are not so bad for a dog.
 It can be made excluding sugar, salt and butter.
 One can always research on alternative ingredients that can be used and the dog would still enjoy it as much.